Home

 Reagan, James A. (1910-1991) Husband of Evelyn Swift.
 Retired miner at Crucible Mine near Rices Landing, PA.
 Dilworth Local 1980, UMWA.

-Coal miners using compressed air near Pittsburgh, PA
+Coal miners using compressed air near Pittsburgh

 Ream, Arthur " Paul" (1914-1989) Son of Joseph and Sadie (Harbaugh) Ream.
-Retired from Saxman Coal and Coke Co.
+Joined Consolidation Coal Co.'s Acosta mine near Somerset, PA in 1939.
+Left Acosta in March 1946 for a job at Saxman Coal and Coke Company in the Quecreek Mine.
+Worked at Saxman until May 10, 1955, until seriously injured in an accident.
 UMWA Local 1742 of Jennerstown, PA.

 Ream, Charles Carl (1926-1996) Son of Charles D. and Isabel Sara (Nicholson) Ream.
 35-year iron worker.
 Member, International Iron Workers Local #3.